tomalps/ta_blog/_posts/2020-04-13-most-triangular-country.markdown

 * For any triangle $$T$$, $$\textrm{triangularity} (T) = 1$$.

 Finding the values of $$x$$ and $$y$$ that maximise similarity is NP-hard in general.
-This means, in practice, that calculating the triangularity exactly for a country is impossible.
+In practice, calculating the triangularity exactly for a country is not possible.
 However, using optimisation methods, it is possible to produce a reasonable approximation.

 # Method